opensourcedesign/jobs/jobs/2016-04-19-VisualDesignerForTorStyleGuide.md

 The style guide should cover font choice and logo use (placement, spacing, and alignment) for digital & print.
 Printed matter include slide templates, letterhead, and other assets.

 Simply Secure is acting as project manager, email ux@simplysecure.org to express interest.
-To read the creative brief for this project see https://github.com/simplysecure/tor/blob/master/CreativeBriefforTorProjectStyleGuide.pdf
+To read the creative brief for this project see [Creative Brief for Tor Project Style Guide](https://github.com/simplysecure/tor/blob/master/CreativeBriefforTorProjectStyleGuide.pdf)

-To learn more about Tor UX team activites, join the mailing list https://lists.torproject.org/cgi-bin/mailman/listinfo/ux
+To learn more about Tor UX team activites, join [the mailing list](https://lists.torproject.org/cgi-bin/mailman/listinfo/ux)